Marnach transmitter: Overview

 In 1956 the transmission power of the Marnach mediumwave transmitter, which worked until 1978 on 1439 kHz, was increased to 350 kW after the mediumwave transmitter of Junglinster was moved to Marnach.
 On 15 July 1957 the German-speaking program, which rapidly became very popular, started.
 In April 1958 the regular program service started, which was a German programme in the daytime and the famous English program "2-0-8" in the evening and nighttime.

 In 1962 an FM transmitter was also installed at the site of Marnach transmitter.
 For this transmitter, a further mast was built.
 In 1965 the transmission power of the mediumwave transmitter was increased to 600 kW and in 1968 to 1200 kW, resulting in Marnach mediumwave transmitter becoming the most powerful privately owned mediumwave transmitter in the world at that time.

 On 17 January 1969 the FM transmission mast of the station collapsed and damaged the transmitter building.
 For the FM transmitters, which were planned to move in 1970 to the newly built Hosingen FM and TV mast, a temporary antenna was installed, which was dismantled after the Hosingen transmitter went in service.

-In 1969 a 60-metre tall guyed ground-fed antenna mast was built, which, with its stronger skywave, allowed better signals to the British Isles at night as the prevailing directional antenna.
-This antenna however was expanded in the 1970s to a system consisting of five 105-metre tall guyed masts.
+In 1969 a 60-metre (200') tall guyed ground-fed antenna mast was built, which, with its stronger skywave, allowed better signals to the British Isles at night as the prevailing directional antenna.
+This antenna however was expanded in the 1970s to a system consisting of five 105-metre (350') tall guyed masts.
 Nevertheless, it did not work as desired and later it was rebuilt again to the former three-mast antenna.
-The 60-metre mast used for night transmissions was given a reflector in form of a free-standing 65-metre tall lattice tower with triangular cross section in 1976 for beaming the transmitted power to the British Isles at night.
+The 60-metre (200') mast used for night transmissions was given a reflector in form of a free-standing 65-metre (210') tall lattice tower with triangular cross section in 1976 for beaming the transmitted power to the British Isles at night.

 In November 1978, the Marnach transmitter shifted its frequency slightly to 1440 kHz.
-This was in compliance with the European Broadcasting Union's new frequency plan, under which all mediumwave and longwave frequencies would become exact multiples of 9kHz.
+This was in compliance with the European Broadcasting Union's new frequency plan, under which all mediumwave and longwave frequencies would become exact multiples of 9 kHz.